 Said comment was a little rant about how horrible it is that we are allowing him the independence of a floor bed.
 Seriously that's what it's about...independence = bad.

 Here's the deal...I don't pretend that I think that there is a best way to raise a kid...I'm open to whatever works for others...so I get kind pissy when other people tell me what we're doing is wrong...because the floor bed is working for us, safe and great for Miloh

 I recently got a couple new tattoos...I'll post about them later...but somehow while searching for tattoo stuff I happened upon Fuck Yeah Tattoos and I found this one.

-Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
+The words comes from a Mark Twain quote: Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.It's so true...so do everything you want to do...take risks....have fun....and don't take life too seriously.
 Have fun.